Viruses that can lead to cancer

 Vaccines against HPV

-Two vaccines are now being used against cancer-causing types of HPV.
-Gardasil® and Cervarix® have been shown to help protect against infection from the main cancer-causing HPV types.
+Two vaccines, Gardasil® and Cervarix®, are available to help protect against infection from the main cancer-causing HPV types.
 The vaccines are approved for use in females aged 9 or 10 and into their mid-20’s.
 Gardasil has also been approved for use in boys and young men.

 See HPV Vaccines for more on this.